zhexilian/PSP/README.md

 # PSP-Physical-informed-Sparse-learning-for-interaction-aware-vehicle-trajectory-Prediction

-Submitted to 2025 ITSC as a regular paper.
+# News
++ This paper is accepted by IEEE ITSC 2025 as a conference paper !!!
 # Highlight of our repo
 + **Complete and detailed code comments**
 + **Clear code architecture**